gednyengs/SpeakerVerification/README.md

 This speaker verification system uses mel-frequency cepstral coefficients (MFCC) and a Dynamic Time Warping (DTW) algorithm to compute and compare voice features of an enrolled user to those of a user seeking verification.

 Note: Currently, this system is sensitive to the loudness of a voice and ambient environment.
-Alsothe system is text-dependent (same phrase used to enroll must be used during verification).
+Also, the system is text-dependent (same phrase used to enroll must be used during verification).

 # Usage